joaqquin89/devops-tools/README.md

-# devops-tools
+# terraform files
-in this repository we can view severals tools what permits bring up many infraestructure
+in this repository we can view severals terraform files what permits bring up many infraestructure